matt-degraffenreid/agent-assist-integrations/aa-integration-backend/readme.md

 Please create and configure your conversation profile with Cloud Pub/Sub topics before create subscriptions.

-Here is an example of creating a conversation profile with Article Suggestion feature and three specified Cloud Pub/Sub topics.
+Here is an example of creating a conversation profile with Article Suggestion feature and four specified Cloud Pub/Sub topics.
 You could also check this [guide](https://cloud.google.com/agent-assist/docs/conversation-profile) for instructions about how to configure it on [Agent Assist Console](https://agentassist.cloud.google.com/).

 HTTP method and URL: